awsdocs/aws-config-developer-guide/doc_source/set-up-aggregator-cli.md

 ## Add an Aggregator Using AWS Organizations<a name="add-an-aggregator-organization-cli"></a>

-Before you begin this procedure, you must be signed in to the master account and all features must be enabled in your organization\.
+Before you begin this procedure, you must be signed in to the management account or a registered delegated administrator and all the features must be enabled in your organization\.

+**Note**
+Ensure that the management account registers delagated administrator for AWS Config service principle name \(config\.amazonaws\.com\) before the delegated administrator creates an aggregator\.
+To register a delegated administrator, see [Register a Delegated Administrator](#register-a-delegated-administrator-cli)\.

 1. Open a command prompt or a terminal window\.